Student Activities Office Grants

 • The maximum amount that groups may be awarded from this initiative is $2000

-In addition to funding, this grant allows groups to submit a request to be featured on the SAO Events Calendar.
+In addition to funding, this grant allows groups to submit a request to be featured on the Student Unions and Activities Events Calendar.
 One application may be selected each grant cycle to receive funding from this initiative.

 • The event must be held on campus